elmtree-askmo/cloudcannon-app/content/learn/psychology/explain-how-exploration-and-learning-through-actions-interact-with-the-environment.md

 url: /learn/psychology/questions/explain-how-exploration-and-learning-through-actions-interact-with-the-environment
 score: -1.0
 related_article1:
-    id: 168101
+    id: 168092
     title: >-
-        What is object permanence, and why is it important in cognitive development?
+        What is the age range for the sensorimotor stage in cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-object-permanence-and-why-is-it-important-in-cognitive-development
+    url: /learn/psychology/questions/what-is-the-age-range-for-the-sensorimotor-stage-in-cognitive-development
 related_article2:
-    id: 168096
+    id: 168092
     title: >-
-        What distinguishes secondary circular reactions from primary circular reactions?
+        What is the age range for the sensorimotor stage in cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/what-distinguishes-secondary-circular-reactions-from-primary-circular-reactions
+    url: /learn/psychology/questions/what-is-the-age-range-for-the-sensorimotor-stage-in-cognitive-development
 related_article3:
-    id: 168100
+    id: 168092
     title: >-
-        Define internalization of schemas and give an example.
+        What is the age range for the sensorimotor stage in cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/define-internalization-of-schemas-and-give-an-example
+    url: /learn/psychology/questions/what-is-the-age-range-for-the-sensorimotor-stage-in-cognitive-development
 related_article4:
-    id: 168098
+    id: 168092
     title: >-
-        Explain the coordination of secondary circular reactions and provide an example.
+        What is the age range for the sensorimotor stage in cognitive development?
     subject: Psychology
-    url: /learn/psychology/questions/explain-the-coordination-of-secondary-circular-reactions-and-provide-an-example
-related_article5:
-    id: 168101
-    title: >-
-        What is object permanence, and why is it important in cognitive development?
-    subject: Psychology
-    url: /learn/psychology/questions/what-is-object-permanence-and-why-is-it-important-in-cognitive-development
+    url: /learn/psychology/questions/what-is-the-age-range-for-the-sensorimotor-stage-in-cognitive-development
 ---

 &nbsp;